At the end of the 18th century, artists began to reject the ideas of the Enlightenment which prioritized reason above all. They wanted to consider...

-Runge died of consumption at the same age as Christ, which to those who believe in signs might be crucial since Philipp Otto Runge was a mystic who claimed to “see through the mysteries of God” and provided Brothers Grimm with a horrifying tale.
-Art critic Robert Hughes described him as “the closest equivalent to William Blake that Germany produced”.
+Philipp Otto Runge died of consumption at the same age as Christ, which to those who believe in signs might be crucial since Runge was a mystic who claimed to “see through the mysteries of God” and provided Brothers Grimm with a horrifying tale.
+Art critic Robert Hughes described him as “the closest equivalent to William Blake that Germany produced.”

 Because he was a sickly child, Philipp Otto Runge often needed to stay home and his mother had to keep him busy.
 Therefore, she taught him scissor-cuts, an art which stayed with him all his life.
 His older brother Daniel supported his artistic talent by financially aiding Philipp when he went to Copenhagen and later to Dresden, where he met Caspar David Friedrich.
-Unfortunately, there are very few surviving paintings of Runge’s from this time.
+Unfortunately, there are very few surviving paintings of Runge from this time.
 This is due to the great fire which overtook the Glass Palace of Munich in 1931, which destroyed most of them.

-Like many Romantic painters, Runge was into Gesamtkunstwerk, a total work of art.
+Like many Romantic painters, Runge was into a concept of a Gesamtkunstwerk, a total work of art.
 This was meant to be the ultimate masterpiece, as it fused painting, sculpture, architecture, and sometimes even music and literature.
 Runge therefore intended to exhibit his work in a specially designated building.
 He planned a series to contain four paintings, representing times of the day.
 These were meant to be viewed with a music and literary accompaniment.
-Runge began with large-scale engravings of the works, which turned out successful.
+Runge began with large-scale engravings of the works, which turned out to be successful.
 However, apart from the two versions of the painting you see above, he never painted other parts.

-In fact, the treatise on colors “Farben-Kugel” (Color Sphere) that Runge managed to publish in Hamburg just few months before his death, was appreciated by both his contemporaries and a later generation of artists and art theoreticians, represented by Marc, Macke, and Klee.
+In fact, the treatise on colors Farben-Kugel (Color Sphere) that Runge managed to publish in Hamburg just few months before his death, was appreciated by both his contemporaries and a later generation of artists and art theoreticians, represented by Franz Marc, August Macke, and Paul Klee.
 The latter described the essay as the “teaching essential for the painting yet to come.”

 For Runge, inspired by the writings of a German Christian mystic Jakob Böhme, the tree symbolized the cosmic harmony between the spheres of the Sky, the Earth, and the Men.
 “The spirit is found in trees,” he wrote.
 While searching for harmony, Runge found it in the unity of colors, forms, and numbers.
 Blue, yellow, and red were to symbolize the Trinity: blue stood for God the Father and the night, red for morning, evening, and Jesus Christ, while yellow represented the Holy Spirit.

 Runge was a Christian mystic who deeply believed that science was imbued with symbolism, in which mathematics holds hands with Kabbalah, chemistry with alchemy and physics with occultism.
-He once wrote that
+He once wrote that:

-“Science has reached the clarity of opinion.
+Science has reached the clarity of opinion.
 Yet the thoughts and experiences stretch their wings towards a country of nostalgia way further than Japan.